scrtlabs/SecretNetwork/docs/dev/secret-contracts.md

 - `init`

 As the name suggests, `init` is called once at instantiation of the secret contract.
-The internal state (defined by the `State` struct import in `state.rs`)of the secret contract is initialized from these parameters.
+The internal state (`State` struct imported from `state.rs`)of the secret contract is initialized from these parameters.

 ```rust
 pub fn init<S: Storage, A: Api, Q: Querier>(